Why See The Lion King?

-This vastly successful re-imagining of Disney's 1994 will tour the UK after nearly two decades at London's Lyceum theatre.
-Conjuring up the African savannah in all its grand, majestic beauty, using elaborate costuming, puppetry, and soaring African melodies!
-Be transported from the grey streets to the brilliant wilds of Southern Africa in this iconic family tale.
-A must-see for fans of either film!
+The vastly successful re-imagining of Disney's 1994 beloved film takes to the road once more.
+Conjuring up the African savannah in all its grand, majestic beauty, using elaborate costuming, puppetry, and soaring African melodies, discover just why The Lion King is the world's most popular musical and prepare to be transported from the grey streets to the brilliant wilds of Southern Africa in this iconic family tale.
+A must-see for fans of either movie.

 First seen on Broadway in 1997, The Lion King began its London reign the next year at the Lyceum theatre, its UK home to this day.
 A multiple award-winner, it has now racked up 70 (and counting) worldwide productions and boasts audience numbers in the 100s of millions, eager to experience its legendary stagecraft.